mateeeeeee/Ola/README.md

 <br/><br/>

 # Ola
 Ola is a toy programming language with LLVM backend.
+Custom backend is still work in progress.

 ## Dependencies
   * [LLVM 17.0.1](https://github.com/llvm/llvm-project) for compiler backend.